Skip to main content

 Show quiz

-A) GRANT UPDATE ON enrollment TO role_instructor;
+A) GRANT UPDATE ON ecommerce_store.transactions TO role_finance;

-C) GRANT ALL ON enrollment TO role_instructor;
+C) GRANT ALL ON ecommerce_store.transactions TO role_finance;

-D) GRANT SELECT ON enrollment TO role_instructor;
+D) GRANT SELECT ON ecommerce_store.transactions TO role_finance;

 A) Roles are faster